 3. Raul – 323 goals

 Despite featuring for both Madrid youth clubs, it was Real who introduced Raul to first-team soccer in 1994.
 Raul spent 16 years at the Santiago Bernabeu, filled with all sorts of collective and individual accolades and trophies.

 Raul managed to mark his name on the scoresheet 324 times in 741 matches for Real Madrid in all competitions during his 16-year stay.
 He retired in 2015, after spending the season with New York Cosmos.

 2. Karim Benzema – 324 goals

 Karim Benzema left Lyon to join Real Madrid in 2009.
 He is currently going into his 14th season at the Santiago Bernabeu.
 The Frenchman didn’t always have it easy at Madrid, but he exploded after Cristiano Ronaldo’s departure for Juventus in the summer of 2018.

 Benzema has played in 606 games in all competitions so far and scored 324 goals.
 He is the lone active player from Madrid’s current squad in the top 20 list.

 Cristiano Ronaldo made his name after leaving Sporting Lisbon from his homeland to play for Manchester United.
 Having won the Ballon d’Or the year before, Real Madrid lured him in 2009 for a record fee of $110 million.

 In his nine-year stay at the Bernabeu, CR7 netted incredible and unreachable 450 goals in 438 total games across all competitions.
-The 35-year-old Portuguese forward is playing for Juventus in Serie A at the moment.
+The 37-year-old Portuguese forward is playing for his old side, Manchester United in the Premier League at the moment.